• Home

 Time to consider your options

-The filing of a suit may be a good indicator that the client needs to do something proactive about their financial situation but it is not an emergency.
+The filing of a lawsuit may be a good indicator that you need to do something proactive about your financial situation but it is not an emergency.

 About that second assumption, that you don’t need to act before the court date, you must read this.